-Take a journey through the life and timeless legacy of Jalal al-Din Muhammad of Balkh (d.
-1273), known as Rumi, in an inspiring exhibition celebrating one of history's most famous poets on the 750th anniversary of his passing.
-Join us as we explore Rumi's enduring impact on arts and culture, past and present — from artifacts and manuscripts to contemporary art and pop culture.
+Journey through the life and timeless legacy of Jalal al-Din Muhammad Balkhi (d.
+1273), known as Rumi, in an inspiring exhibition celebrating one of history's most famous poets, on the 750th anniversary of his passing.
+Join us as we explore Rumi's enduring impact through an examination of artifacts, manuscripts, and contemporary art.

 This exhibition is in compliance with provincial FCOISA regulations.
 Learn more.

 Financially assisted by